 Al Hudayriat Island

 The bridge to nowhere now leads somewhere!
 Located to the west of Abu Dhabi island (continue along 19th, beyond Al Bateen Beach), Al Hudayriat Island is a sports and recreation paradise!

 Put together your own basketball or beach volleyball games, play on the pristine white sandy beach or let the kids run off some steam at the playground.
 There are numerous food trucks as well as a handful of permanent restaurants.
 Change rooms are on site, and the beach is patrolled until sunset.

 The beach itself is completely FREE (yes, even the deck chairs and umbrellas!)
-You’ll pay extra for spotting activities such as those run by Circuit X for kids and hire of sports pitches.
+You’ll pay extra for sporting activities such as those run by Circuit X for kids and the hire of sports pitches.
 The bike tracks around the island can be used for FREE.